mitoclub/nemu-pipeline/README.md

 ## Singularity container

 The pipeline relies on a diverse set of dependencies.
 To simplify execution, ensure compatibility across different operating systems, all these dependencies have been packaged within a [Singularity container](./singularity/).
+We used Singularity 3.10.2.

 ### Used software

-Here listed all languages, programs and packages used in the NeMu pipeline during mutatoinal spectra calculations:
+Here listed all dependencies used in the NeMu pipeline during mutatoinal spectra calculations:

+- Linux (e.g. Ubuntu)
+- Nextflow 22.10.1.5828
 - Python 3.8.12
 - Perl v5.16.3
 - R 3.6.0